iceiix/stevenarella/README.md

 Feel free to pop in to say hi, [Webchat can be found here](https://irc.spi.gt/iris/?channels=think)

 ## Building
+For more detailed info and platform specific instructions check the [wiki](https://github.com/Thinkofname/steven-rust/wiki/Compiling-and-or-running]).

 Currently requires SDL2 and OpenSSL to build.